nzamani/sap-cloud-connector-docker/README.md

 1. Install [Docker](https://www.docker.com/community-edition)

+**Windows:** Make sure you are running on Windows 10!
+For installing Docker you will need admin rights on your machine.
+Furthermore, you might have to run your Terminal/CLI as "Administrator" in case your current user is not an admin user (i.e. GitBash, PowerShell).

 1. Install [Git](https://git-scm.com)

     On Windows I suggest to install Git Bash as well (you'll be asked during the installation process).